What we're about

 The Queer Paulettes is a Meetup group for queer women who love cinema.* We watch films that leave a strong impression and make us want to talk about them afterwards.
 Come meet other cool women still keen on the big screen!

-The Queer Paulettes programming focuses on independent features, documentaries, and foreign and festival films.
+For our gatherings, the hosts of The Queer Paulettes (The QPs) tend to select independent U.S. features and documentaries and/or international or festival films.
 We give special attention to women directors and feminist and LGBTQ selections.
-We don't shun Hollywood, though.
-Hollywood dishes up irresistible and important films that are must-sees as well.
-We also schedule films that aren't "feminist" or "woman-positive" – however you define that – but make for great viewing anyway.
+We don't shun more commercial movies, though.
+We schedule some films that aren't "feminist" or "woman-positive" – however you define that – but make for great viewing anyway.

-Photo of Castro Theatre sign by David Gallagher
+Photo of the Roxie Theatre sign by Michael Macro.